rehierl/abstract-properties/07-x-abstract-properties/07-0-an-introduction/0-3-all-none-some-of.md

 are implemented based on hiding and re-displaying the nodes within a section.

-At the very core of any operation is however the ability to reliably determine if a given node is within a particular section or not.
-Because of that, a clear definition of which nodes are affected by a sectioning node must be provided.
+At the very core of any operation is however the ability to reliably determine if a given node is within a particular section.
+Clear definitions of which nodes are affected by a sectioning node must therefore be provided at some point.

-Once such definitions are available, an implementation can determine all of the nodes within a section and execute some operation on them.
-Based on that, an implementation can in theory be understood to first preselect all the nodes that will be affected, and then to execute the operation on that group of nodes.
+Once such definitions are available, an implementation can determine all of the nodes in a section and execute some operation on them.
+Based on that, an implementation can in theory be understood to first preselect all the nodes that will be affected, and then to execute the operation on that selection.

 Note that such a group of nodes will in general be referred to as the **scope** of an operation.
 Similar to that, one can speak of "the scope of an abstract property", or of "the section of a heading".
-That is, the terms "scope" and "section" can both be understood to denote some **area of effect (aoe)** and can as such be understood to refer to all of the nodes within that group.
+That is, the terms "scope" and "section" can both be understood to denote some **area of effect (aoe)** and can as such be understood to refer to all the nodes in that group.

 Critical to the definition of an operation is therefore a clear and unambiguous definition of its scope.
 After all, an operation is in general required to have